(Click here for a summary of which maps were struck/upheld in the 2010 cycle.)

 - Motion to dismiss (Aug.
 10), response (Aug.
 27), reply (Sept.
 7).

 The latest: The complaint was filed on June 7, 2012, and an amended complaint was filed on July 20.
+Motions to dismiss and a motion for a preliminary injunction have also been filed.

 Arizona v.
 Holder, No. 1:11-cv-01559 (D.D.C.): a challenge in federal court to the constitutionality of section 4(b) and section 5 (the coverage formula and preclearance provisions) of the Voting Rights Act.
 The challenge focuses on provisions designating coverage based on language minority status.